Vadorequest/serverless-with-next5-boilerplate/README.md

     Since I'm using Webpack to copy both those folders (and not SLS native packaging because we use `serverless-webpack` which isn't compatible), I don't know how to ignore those folders for certain functions.

     See ![](./ss/2018-03-05%2017.58.22%20-%20SLS%20packaging%20useless%20files.png)

-# Acknowledgements

-I am just a beginner with Serverless and Next.js

-https://github.com/geovanisouza92/serverless-next was my main source of inspiration to put this together, but it was overcomplicated to my taste for a "getting started" and I couldn't understand how to decompose it all into smaller pieces.

 ---